freysion/lessons_learned/README.md

   * Frameworks are there to help developers develop faster by giving them a starting point of files and folders of standardized code.

 **3. Tools of the Trade**
-  * You need certain tools to develop:
+  * We need certain tools to develop:
     * Operating System (i.e., macOS, Windows, Linux)
     * Web Browser (i.e, Chrome)
     * Text editor (i.e., Atom)